aslushnikov/ftree/README.md

 Use [svg_renderer.css](https://github.com/aslushnikov/ftree/blob/master/src/svg_renderer.css) to update the following styles of the tree:
 - Colors of the circles
-- Font and font sizes for names, dates and for root ancestor.
+- Font and font sizes for names, dates and for root ancestor

 Use [style.css](https://github.com/aslushnikov/ftree/blob/master/src/style.css) to update overall styles of the web app.